kospiotr/kospiotr.github.io/wiki/java-script.md

     }

     //Class.prototype = FigureConstructor.prototype; - wrong because modify prototype of the Figure
-    //Class.prototype = Object.create(new FigureConstructor()); //works but not good as it creates instance of the Figure class using default constructor without parameters
+    //Class.prototype = Object.create(new FigureConstructor()); wrong as it calls default constructor and creates
+    //                                                          instance which state is shared among Rectangles and
+    //                                                          can be altered.
+If stealing also constructor then it's
+    //                                                          called twice!!

     //inherits prototype Figure API but must remember to execute inherited constructor as well
     //this creates prototype chain Rectangle.prototype === Object -> Object.prototype === Figure.prototype